Nick689/CustomPOS/Readme.md

 ## Description
 CustomPOS is a retail Point of sale system based on LibreOffice and writed with macro so that you can customize it easily.
 Don't think it is a simple spreadsheet file, it has network multi-user capabilities and use proven database engine.
 The interface has been designed for the best efficiency with reduced typing needs.
-POS module is made of one page only where invoices are recorded after one popup validation only.
+POS module is made of one page only where invoices are recorded after one popup only.

 CustomPOS main concepts are:
 - You can customize this program easily with only basic programing skill.
 Some module has to be rewritten to fit yours needs, but you will appreciate full control over this software.